jonathan-opinurate/qa-atm-app/doc/USERGUIDE.md

 This program provides an implementation of a cash machine simulator.
 It allows the user to login with their account number (pseudo-card) and pin number, and select the option to make a withdrawal or get a balance.
 When the user makes an option, they are allowed to print the transaction using the default printing device.

+It also allows a superuser to login with the special account number and pin 999999 and 1234 to lockdown or unlock the application from any customer interaction.

+The default set of credentials is hardcoded into CustomerFixtures but when used with the SQLite database driver it is possible to define new customers and superusers as long as a unique account number is chosen.

 #Instructions